-

 The first meeting is to see what you would like to get from therapy and if that's something I can help you with.
-It is also a time for you to see if you to get a sense of whether we'll work well together.
+It is also a time for to get a sense of whether we'll work well together.
 We'll also talk about how therapy might work, the costs, frequency, confidentiality and the business of payments and cancellations.
 We won't be doing any therapy, and there's no obligation to book another appointment.

-If we decide to continue I'll probably book you in for 3 sessions and I encourage you to view these as "no strings attached" sessions in which we will explore what you are bringing to therapy, you will experience a bit of what therapy with me is like and sense whether it is a good fit for you.
+If we decide to continue meting I'll reserve an appointment time for you each week.
+I encourage you to view the first 3-6 sessions as "no strings" sessions in which we will explore what you are bringing to therapy, you will experience a bit of what therapy with me is like and sense whether it is a good fit for you.
 If at some point you feel therapy with me is not for you that's fine and a quick phone conversation to end is all that's required.
 During this time I will also be deciding whether my skills and experience are a good fit for you.
-If I decide that you would benefit more from a different therapist or approach I will tell you my reasons and may point you inthe direction of other therapists if you wish.
+If I decide that you would benefit more from a different therapist or approach I will tell you my reasons and may point you in the direction of other therapists if you wish.

 Transactional Analysis therapy helps you look at situations differently.
 TA has a range of metaphors to simplify the complexity of human relationships and explain patterns of behaviour.
 As you become familiar with these tools you begin to look at things differently, forming new connections in your brain.
 This is called "neurogenesis".
 The more curious you become about yourself and how you interact with other people and your environment, the more powerful this process becomes and a positive feedback process begins.
 Once this positive feedback process is well established, your curiosity combined with the things you learn in therapy help you continue the process on your own and therapy draws to a close.